raspberrypilearning/sensory-gadget/en/step_1.md

 ### Try it

 Watch the video below.
-Which senses are being stimulated?
-What output occurs when each input is used?
+How is the tool being used for communication?
+What inputs and outputs have been used?

 **An assistive gadget**
 A user can select an option to let their carer know of their current need.
 Once they have made a selection, they press another button which alerts their carer.